elcalzado/webcampi/README.md

 - IMX290\*
 - IMX519\*

-**\*: Untested** – only the IMX708 has been verified to work.
+**\*: Untested** – only the IMX708 and IMX477 have been verified to work.
 Other sensors are included in the kernel and supported by libcamera, but your mileage may vary.

 ## Features